-- 34.1 This Article covers situations where an outside organization has requested services of an off-duty Officer, Corporal, or Sergeant.
-Such services are billed to the outside organization. - 34.2 Officers, Corporals, and Sergeants covered by this Agreement shall be entitled to compensation for services requested by any outside organization who shall pay for such services. - A. A Sergeant shall also be eligible to perform such services as an Officer or Corporal; however, a Sergeant shall not receive preference for such services. - B. Unless a separate rate is negotiated in accordance with 34.3 below, employees performing services for an outside organization shall be compensated as follows: - (1) An Officer, Corporal, or a Sergeant acting as an Officer or Corporal, shall be paid one and one-half (11⁄2) times his/her respective regular straight-time hourly rate of pay provided such amount shall not exceed a rate of thirty-nine dollars, fifty-four cents (\$39.54). - (2) A Sergeant, acting in a supervisory capacity, shall be paid one and one-half (11⁄2) times his/her respective regular straight-time hourly rate of pay.

-- D. Except as provided in paragraph 34.3 below, effective upon ratification, the outside organization shall pay a standard vendor rate, or fifty-three dollars, fifty cents (\$53.50) per hour of assignment.
-The City shall review these hourly rates of pay, as well as the standard vendor rate, semi-annually, and shall not substantially modify the amount(s) unless FOP is provided an opportunity to discuss such change(s).
-Either party may reopen this paragraph (34.2) for negotiations at any time E. during the month of February of each contract year.
-34.3 - 34.3 In contracting for billable services for special large scale events, the City may agree to a rate different than that provided in paragraph 34.2.D.
-This option shall apply to the University Athletic Association (UAA), Gator Nationals, or ESPN, without notice to the FOP; or other similar vendors upon notice to the FOP. - 34.4 Hours worked under this Article do not count as hours worked for the purpose of computing overtime in Article 14.
+ARTICLE 34 2 BILLABLE SERVICES 3 This Article covers situations where an outside organization has requested 34.1 4 services of an off-duty Officer, Corporal, or Sergeant.
+Such services are billed to 5 the outside organization.
+6 7 34.2 Officers, Corporals, and Sergeants covered by this Agreement shall be entitled to compensation for services requested by any outside organization who shall 8 pay for such services.
+9 Α. A Sergeant shall also be eligible to perform such services as an Officer or 10 Corporal; however, a Sergeant shall not receive preference for such 11 12 services. В. Unless a separate rate is negotiated in accordance with 34.3 below, 13 employees performing services for an outside organization shall be 14 compensated at one and one-half (11/2) times his/her respective straight 15 time hourly rate of pay.as follows: 16 (1) An Officer, Corporal, or a Sergeant acting as an Officer or 17 Corporal, shall be paid one and one-half (11/2) times his/her respective 18 regular straight-time hourly rate of pay provided such amount shall not 19 exceed a rate of thirty-nine dollars, fifty-four cents (\$39.54).
+20 (2) A Sergeant, acting in a supervisory capacity, shall be paid one and 21 one-half (11⁄2) times his/her respective regular straight-time hourly rate of 22 pay.
+23 Except as provided in paragraph 34.3 below, the outside organization 24 shall pay a standard vendor rate, or fifty-three dollars, fifty cents (\$53.50) 25 per hour of assignment.
+The City shall review these hourly rates of pay, 26 as well as the standard vendor rate, semi-annually, and shall not 27 substantially modify the amount(s) unless FOP is provided an opportunity 28 to discuss such change(s).
+29